OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-SSO-NAA/README.md

 The `src/taskpane/msgraph-helper.ts` file contains code to construct and make a REST call to the Microsoft Graph API.

+## Security reporting

+If you find a security issue with our libraries or services, report the issue to [secure@microsoft)](secure@microsoft).com with as much detail as you can provide.
+Your submission may be eligible for a bounty through the [Microsoft Bounty](https://aka.ms/bugbounty) program.
+Don't post security issues to [GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-android/issues) or any other public site.
+We'll contact you shortly after receiving your issue report.
+We encourage you to get new security incident notifications by visiting [Microsoft technical security notifications](https://technet.microsoft.com/security/dd252948) to subscribe to Security Advisory Alerts.

 ## Questions and feedback

 - Did you experience any problems with the sample?
 [Create an issue](https://github.com/OfficeDev/Office-Add-in-samples/issues/new/choose) and we'll help you out.